Celebrating Chinese Australians

 What is Celebrating Chinese Australians?

-This new challenge by Makers Empire celebrates the contributions and achievements of the Chinese community in Australia – both past and present – via a new, interactive Challenge Course in the Makers Empire 3D design app as well as a national competition with prizes for schools and students.
+This new challenge by Makers Empire celebrates the contributions and achievements of the Chinese community in Australia – both past and present – via a new, interactive Challenge Course in the Makers Empire 3D design app as well as a national competition with fantastic prizes for schools and students.

 • To promote multiculturalism and unity.